denyosaur/myportfolio-next/README.md

 **MyPortfolio**
 =====================================

-Portfolio site that showcases my skills and information about myself.
+Portfolio site that showcases my skills and information about myself and to create blog posts about my findings.

 [https://dhkportfolio.dev/](https://dhkportfolio.dev/)